mohsenAlipourr/ToDoList-React/README.md

 🗑️ Delete todos

-⏸ Save todos to Local Storage when the state changes

-▶️ Load the todos from Local Storage when the site is loaded again
+⏸ When the status changes, the tasks are saved in Local Storage

 🌙 Light \ dark mode toggle

+📱 Responsive